 What are the mental symptoms of a fatty liver?
 What emotions are linked to the liver?

-While a direct link between a fatty liver and mental health is not fully established, severe liver damage can lead to a condition called hepatic encephalopathy.
+A direct link between a fatty liver and mental health is not fully established.
+Severe liver damage can cause a condition.
+This condition is called hepatic encephalopathy.
 This can cause mental symptoms like confusion, memory problems, and personality changes.

 Progression, Outlook, and Treatment